mainsail-crew/MainsailOS/docs/configuration.md

 ## Z-Offset
 An easy way to do probe z-offset calibration is to home the printer, then put a piece of paper underneath the nozzle.
 Now babystep Z through the Fluidd interface (or by issuing G0 commands through the console) until the nozzle touches the paper and there's a bit of resistance when you pull on it.
 Then write "GET_POSITION" in the console and find the line that says `// kinematic: ...` And use the Z coordinate from that line, multiplied by -1.
 So if it says `// kinematic: X:0.000000 Y:0.000000 Z:-0.400000` Your probe's z_offset will be 0.4.

+Alternatively you can use the `PROBE_CALIBRATE` command, read more in the [klipper probe calibration documentation](https://www.klipper3d.org/Probe_Calibrate.html#calibrating-probe-z-offset)

 ## Includes & Overrides
 V-CoreOS uses a modular configuration that heavily takes advantage of the config file include and merge logic in Klipper.
 For this reason, the order of includes and overrides are very important, do **not** change the order of the configuration unless you know what you're doing.